AlphaLunaFurry/fennec/README.md

 of concurrent users at any given time in each context.

 All of these applications DO NOT USE SERVERS AT ALL.
-Any server-based protocol should be exposed ONLY OVER LOCALHOST AS AN EMULATION.
+Any server-based protocol should be exposed ONLY OVER LOCALHOST AS AN EMULATION OR GATEWAY.

 A very brief list of the primary purposes include: